 Inca history agree on thirteen emperors or Incas.
 The Inca emperors were referred to in various ways, including "Sapa Inca," "Capac Apu," and "Intip Cori."
 Commonly modern historians refer to both the rulers and the peopke as simply the "inca".
 The first seven Incas are believed to be legendary or rulers at a time when the Inca were only a minor tribe.
 The most important Inca ruler was Viracocha's son Pachacuti (He Who Shakes the Earth) who regined from 1438-1471 and helped create the administrative structure needed for a great empire.
 Pachacuti was one of the great warrior chieftans of history--perhaps the greastes of all native Americans.
 Pachacuti in addition to his military skills is believed to have been a an important civic planner who according to legend worked out the city plan for Cuzco and founded many of the major temples and public buildings.
 Pachacuti's son Topa Inca added even more land to the Inca domains.
 Huayna Capac's sons Huascar and Atahuallpa fought a civil war which had finished just before Cotes arrived.

 The Incan Empire was operate on a system of state socialism.
+Actually it was the only know example of a sicialist economy that actually worked.
+Almostr always modern sicialist state failed moist motably with agriculture.
+The Incan economy was based on aruiculture and it actually was very successful.
+Areas of the Andeans administeed by the Innca actualy had a higher agruiculture output than these areas in modern Peru.
 The Empire's output was the property of the Emperor or Inca and he distribute the food and clothing that wa produced among his subjects as he saw fit.

 the desire for religious expression and land to farm.
 The gold and silver from Peru combined with that from Mexico turned Spain with its powerful army into a European super power.
 Ironically the most significant aspect of the Conquest may have been the introduction of the lowly potato to Europe.